 - Hematemesis, indicting acute upper GI hemorrhage

 - Melena, indicating upper or lower GI hemorrhage

 - Occult, bleeding seen on laboratory examination only(not GI Bleed)

 - Hematochezia, usually indicating blood from the rectum

 When a patient presents with signs and symptoms of anemia, treatment of the anemia is begun which may be oral therapy or transfusion, the thrust of care may be associated with the anemia.
 However, when the patient, once stable, begins the evaluation and search for the source of the anemia and after careful study that source is identified, gastritis, esophagitis, erosion, ulcer, AVM, fungating mass…the identified source of the bleeding that caused the anemia is the PDX followed by the type of anemia documented.

 When evaluation does not reveal a source or possible source of the bleed, the anemia is the PDX.

 Coding Clinic 1991 1 Q page 15:

-Let us continue to work together, evaluating our resources to better understand anemia, coding, sequencing and more.
+Let us continue to work together, evaluating our resources to better understand anemia, medical coding solutions, sequencing, and more.
 My thanks to Coding Clinic.